linukc/BeyondBareQueries/README.md

 ## Getting Started

 ### System Requirements
-10GB+ vRAM to run mapping and 16GB+ vRAM to run local LLM and vLLM
+10GB+ vRAM to run mapping and 16GB+ vRAM to run local LLM and vLLM.

 ### Data Preparation